Who we are

 Nacho has long enjoyed an association with the high-octane, yet enchanting, sport of polo.
 Born in Argentina in 1977, Nacho developed a love for horses and the game of polo when he was nine.
 By the time he was 17 Nacho had begun his professional polo career, and today plays polo all over the world including Spain, England, Argentina, Brazil, Singapore, Philippines, China and the UAE.

-Nacho has played in several Sentebale charity matches with Prince Harry in the US, in England and last year in Brazil where he captained the St. Regis polo team in the Sentebale Royal Salute Polo Cup.
+Nacho has played in several Sentebale charity matches with Prince Harry across the globe including the US, South Africa and Abu Dhabi.
+Most recently he played in Miami where he captained the Royal Salute team in the Sentebale Royal Salute Polo Cup.
 He has also been the face of Ralph Lauren’s Black Label line since 2005, and represents the entire line of Polo fragrances.
 Most importantly to Nacho, he is a family man and father of four.

 Ambassador – Laura Main